2024.2004.0

 1. It advises the German Federal Ministry for Economic Cooperation and Development (BMZ) on how to mainstream sustainable urbanisation and integrated urban development in German development cooperation.

-2. It supports the BMZ division in strategically positioning prioritised urban development topics and in raising the international profile of contributions made by German development cooperation.
+2. It supports the BMZ in strategically positioning prioritised urban development topics and in raising the international profile of contributions made by German development cooperation.
 It also processes knowledge and develops and disseminates innovative and scalable approaches via the CityTransitions website and the URBANET blog.

-Last update: February 2025
+Last update: August 2025

 Inequality in cities